omersha/omersha.github.io/_posts/2016-11-15-the-roots-of-no-evil.md

 The above obligatory quote is surely consistent with my experience as an algorithms designer.
-Optimization problems are not merely "everywhere"; quite literally ALL problems are basically optimization problems.
-This should be enough to convince anyone that optimization is inherently difficult, but it is a very general argument.
-What, specifically, makes optimization hard?
+Optimization problems are not merely "everywhere"; quite literally ALL problems are basically optimization problems, possibly in disguise.
+This should be enough to convince anyone that optimization is inherently difficult.
 </p></div>

 <div><p>
-After all, given a differentiable function $f:X\rightarrow R$, Fermat's theorem gives an effective necessary condition for optimality ($\nabla f(x_*)=0$), thus it naturally leads to an optimization strategy: numerically solve $\nabla f=0$ by applying a root-finding algorithm to find all the critical points.
-Moreover, the theorem can be nicely generalized to non-differentiable functions (e.g. in terms of subgradients), and those generalization are also algorithmically applicable.
+But this is a very general argument.
+What, specifically, makes optimization hard?
+It's not obvious: after all, given a differentiable function $f:X\rightarrow R$, Fermat's theorem gives an effective necessary condition for optimality ($\nabla f(x_*)=0$), thus it naturally leads to an optimization strategy: numerically solve $\nabla f=0$ by applying a root-finding algorithm to find all the critical points.
+Moreover, the theorem can be nicely generalized to non-differentiable functions (e.g. in terms of subgradients), and those generalizations are also algorithmically applicable.
 </p></div>